Meta-Learning Linear Quadratic Regulators: A Policy Gradient MAML Approach for Model-free LQR: Theoretical Guarantees

 \subsection{Stability Analysis}

-The objective of the stability analysis is to provide the conditions on the step-sizes $\eta_l$, $\eta$, heterogeneity $\bar{f}_z(\bar{\epsilon})$, and zeroth-order estimation parameters $m$ and $r$, such that for every iteration of Algorithms \ref{alg:MAML_LQR} and \ref{alg:MAML_model_free}, the current obtained controller is MAML-LQR stabilizing, i.e., $K_n \in \mathcal{S}_{\text{ML}}$, $\forall n$.
+The objective of the stability analysis is to provide the conditions on the step-sizes $\eta_l$, $\eta$, heterogeneity $\bar{f}_z(\bar{\epsilon})$, and zeroth-order estimation parameters $m$ and $r$, such that for every iteration of Algorithms \ref{alg:MAML_LQR} and \ref{alg:MAML_model_free}, the currently obtained controller is MAML stabilizing, i.e., $K_n \in \mathcal{S}_{\text{ML}}$, $\forall n$.